Pain Tracker App Privacy Policy v.1.4

 Data Sharing and Third-Party Processors

+We do not share personal data with third parties for their own advertising purposes.
 Aside from the above services, we do not use any other third-party analytics, advertising, or marketing services that would involve sharing your personal data.
-We do not disclose your data to any third parties unless one of the following applies: (1) With your explicit consent: if you instruct us to share data with someone (for example, if in the future you choose to integrate MigraineBot with another app, which is not currently applicable); or (2) For legal reasons: if we are compelled by a valid legal process (such as a court order or government regulation) to disclose certain data.
+We do not disclose your data to any third parties unless: (1) With your explicit consent, or (2) For legal reasons – if we are compelled by a valid legal process (such as a court order or government regulation) to disclose certain data.
 In any case, we will only share the minimum required information and will inform you whenever possible.

 Data Storage and Security